JNiicholas/banking-mvp/README.md

 ## Keycloak

 - **Admin Console:** http://localhost:8081/admin/
+- **Realm export JSON:** see `config/keycloak/realm-export` — this file contains the Keycloak realm configuration used by this project.

 **OWASP Dependency-Check** identifies known CVEs in third‑party dependencies by analyzing project artifacts (Maven, Gradle, etc.) and matching them to NVD/CPE data.
 It produces an HTML/JSON/XML report.

 ### How to run (Maven)